Shiv-Expert2503/Game_Dev/README.md

 ## How it Works:
 Our module employs advanced computer vision algorithms, integrating seamlessly with MediaPipe to capture and interpret hand movements.
 The result is a cost-effective, webcam-based 3-D hand tracking solution that brings a new level of accessibility to this technology.

-## Ideal for:

-Developers: Integrate our module into your projects without the expense of dedicated 3-D tracking hardware.

-Enthusiasts: Explore the world of 3-D hand tracking without breaking the bank.

-Experience the Future of Hand Tracking – Upgrade Your Projects Today!

-## Functions Available:-

 It detects the hand at 21 points.
 These 21 points are called landmarks.
 And each landmark has its importance!

-The detected coordinates of the hand are then passed to unity using UDP protocol for minimal latency.
+The detected coordinates of the hand are then passed to `Unity` using UDP protocol for minimal latency.
-And in Unity we can do exciting things with the received coordinates.
+And in Unity we can extract the coordinates via ```C#``` we can do exciting things with the received coordinates.

+## Ideal for:

+1. Developers: Integrate our module into your projects without the expense of dedicated 3-D tracking hardware.

+2. Enthusiasts: Explore the world of 3-D hand tracking without breaking the bank.

+3. Experience the Future of Hand Tracking – Upgrade Your Projects Today!

+## Functions Available:-

 1. Find Hands
 2. Get LandMarks

-## What we Can do is:
+## What we Can do:

 1. Can create our own environment and play with it.
 2. Make 3-D objects that can be accessed by our hands.